How to Lease a Restaurant Space: Key Takeaways

 For a more detailed perspective on handling compliance, see these Restaurant Manager interview questions that can help you identify leaders who know compliance inside and out.

-Choose a real estate agent and attorney who have leased to restaurants and know the “tricks” in these contracts.
-Interview them:
+That said, it's important to choose a real estate agent and attorney who have leased to restaurants and know the “tricks” in these contracts.

 - How many restaurant deals have you closed in the last year?